sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 <glue42 name="addClass" class="colorSection" element="p" text="Available since Glue42 Enterprise 3.14">

 By default, Glue42 enabled web apps aren't allowed to manipulate cookies.
-To allow an application to manipulate cookies for the default web session, use the `"allowCookiesManipulation"` property of the `"details"` top-level key in the [application configuration]() file:
+To allow an app to manipulate cookies for the default web session, use the `"allowCookiesManipulation"` property of the `"details"` top-level key in the [app configuration](../../developers/configuration/application/index.html) file:

 ```json
 {